Imagine you could hire a Jedi to sell your products and reach out to new people using their famous mindtricks. Seems almost unfair, right?

 Here's the thing about moving traditional customers online; you have to find innovative marketing strategies and ideas to get them to migrate.

-There are great marketing advantages for any business that is able to market to their customers via email, newsletters, or interact with them via the Internet.
+But why would you want to do this in the first place?
+Surely, there's a lot to be said for face to face customer service?
+Sure, but there are also great marketing advantages for anyone who is able to market to their customers via email, newsletters, or interact with them via the Internet.

 Advantages of getting traditional customers online

 The main advantages of being able to interact and engage with customers online are:

 - provide additional support (think: forums, Q&A, expertise, etc)

 - extended reach - both in terms of time and geography